hLeePage/goals_api_2/README.md

 `POST`   `/goals`
 ```
 {
- 'goal':
+ "goal":
   {
-   'body': 'I will sell this house today.'
+   "body": "I will sell this house today."
   }
 }
 ```